-Our Digital Contact Centre based in Huntingdon has continued to provide the backbone of our advice service to clients, growing its offer and reach allowing greater access to CARC's services.
-Our local Adviceline, which is now a free phone service, is open Monday - Friday 9.30am - 3.30pm, supported by our other offices, remote staff and volunteers providing follow-on advice appointments to clients with complex issues.
+Our Digital Contact Centre has continued to provide the backbone of our advice service to clients, growing its offer and reach allowing greater access to CARC's services.
+Our local Adviceline, a free phone service, is open Monday - Friday 9.30am - 3.30pm, supported by our other offices, remote staff and volunteers providing follow-on advice appointments (face to face or telephone) to clients with complex issues.